bcgov/bcwebmaps-options/docs/web-mapping-frameworks/AGO.md

 # Additional Information

 ## Hosting / Development Requirements
-* Can Self-serve/wizard option to build web mapping applications quickly with no coding/scripting experience
-* Can Self-serve/wizard option to build web mapping applications quickly with coding/scripting experience
+* Can Self-serve/wizard option to build web mapping applications quickly with or without coding/scripting experience
-* Can build coding/scripting web mapping applications - see web app builder esri.com/en-us/arcgis/products/web-appbuilder/overview
+* Can build coding/scripting web mapping applications - see web app builder [(http://esri.com/en-us/arcgis/products/web-appbuilder/overview)](http://esri.com/en-us/arcgis/products/web-appbuilder/overview)
-* A web mapping application that can be configured and deployed with internal resources - yes
-* A web mapping application that can be configured and deployed with Consulting/contractor services - yes
+* A web mapping application that can be configured and deployed with internal resources or Consulting/contractor services
-* Simple customizations without the effort of a full development - yes
+* Simple customizations without the effort of a full development
-* Complex custom tools, workflows and applications to provide powerful and feature-rich end-user experiences
-* Customization of web mapping applications that can be embedded in other applications or web pages
-* Supports the ability to secure the application or data within the application based on IDIR/BCeID user layer level security with internal seat license requirements
-* Provides high performance, fast and efficient response times
 * Can handle a lot of users and high data volume
 * Time to Market - Fast - Self publication potential
 * Build Cost/Development - requirements user based subscriptions, no coding required for simple maps, configuration via GUI